-During WWII, a Russian immigrant Wildcatter discovers a 100
+During WWII, a Ukrainian immigrant Wildcatter discovers a 100

 Million dollar ocean of oil in Oklahoma, but his newfound